Non-Healing Wounds or Ulcers

 Causes of Non-Healing Wounds

-This condition is prevalent in people living with certain circulatory ailments such as atherosclerosis, diabetes, alcoholism, etc. In a healthy person, the nerves will send signals to the brain whenever pain or discomfort is experienced in any body tissues.
+This condition is prevalent in people living with certain circulatory ailments such as atherosclerosis, diabetes, and alcoholism.
+In a healthy person, the nerves will send signals to the brain whenever pain or discomfort is experienced in the tissues of the body.
 Neuropathy makes this system non-functional; tissue can be damaged without warning signals being sent to the brain.
 This will prompt the person to change position or remove the object, causing injury.
 Over time, the affected area might see the development of an ulcer.

 Symptoms of Non-Healing Wounds or Ulcers